 Churches were important in Early Alabama.
 Many different religions were established as citizens moved to the state.
-If you have any early photographs of the churches listed below and would like to share them with others, email them in .jpg format to [email protected]

 (Excerpts below were transcribed precisely (with spelling errors etc. from a book titled RECOLLECTIONS OF THE EARLY SETTLERS OF MONTGOMERY COUNTY, ALABAMA -Original data: Robertson, W. G..
 Recollections of the early settlers of Montgomery County, Alabama.
 Montgomery, Ala.: Society of Pioneers of Montgomery, 1961. *Transcriber note –At times the text has been broken into additional paragraphs to make it easier to read and names were capitalized – This describes the area of Montgomery, Alabama around 1820)